 The SCAC supports and promotes Public Art in our community.
-We have kicked off the Art in Public Places project to give form to that support and promotion.
+The Art in Public Places project gives form to that support and promotion.

 St. Charles is a treasure trove of art – downtown, in the library, parks and park district buildings, schools, businesses, and more.
 The Art in Public Places project catalogs and celebrates this collection, and invites everyone to see and enjoy it.
-The project’s goal is to develop and maintain an inventory of art in public places, and use it to tell the story of the city’s rich cultural scene and heritage.
+AiPP’s purpose is to tell the story of the artwork and the city’s rich cultural scene and heritage.

 The St Charles Arts Council created this project in cooperation with and support from the City of St. Charles’ Community/Economic Development Department and Visitors Cultural Commission, the St. Charles Park District, the River Corridor Foundation, the St. Charles Public Library Foundation, Community Unit School District 303, All Things Art Studio, the Fine Line Creative Arts Center, the St. Charles History Museum, and the Downtown St. Charles Partnership.
 The Art in Public Places Task Force was Chaired by Diana Brown.

-All of these cooperating groups continue to emphasize arts and culture in their programming.
+All of these cooperating groups include arts and culture in their programming.
 The River Corridor Foundation is adding more public art along the Riverwalk.
 The Park District purchases artwork from their Sculpture in the Park program.
 Downtown St. Charles Partnership programs, such as the Fine Art Show and Jazz Weekend, utilize arts and culture as a way to bring residents and visitors downtown.
 The Gratitude Project community group is actively working on a new sculpture project – The Key, by sculptor Guy J. Bellaver with gratitude to Sharon and Vern Oie – to be sited along the Riverwalk in the spring of 2018.
 Public art has been and continues to be recognized as an integral part of the plans of businesses and organizations for a host of improvement, tourism, and strategic projects.

 Contributions from the St Charles Arts Council, the St. Charles Park District, the city’s Economic Development group, and Mr. Sterling Ainsworth (an SCAC Board Member, longtime resident and supporter of the arts), funded the project.